-Make sure your media kit is styled to represent your blog – mine is colourful and showcases my photography – and always write a personal section about why you love blogging and creating.
-Include your important stats – social media following across channels, unique monthly users, DA – anything that could be helpful.
+Make sure your media kit is styled to represent your blog.
+Mine is colourful and showcases my photography.
+Always write a personal section about why you love blogging and creating.
+Include your important stats – social media following across channels, unique monthly users, DA.
 Plus it’s worth putting a breakdown of male/female, age, location of your audience.
-I include a logo section of the top brands I have worked with previously, followed by a testimonials section with comments from brands and readers on why they loved working with me and how my blog has helped them.
+I include a logo section of the top brands I have worked with previously.
+Followed by a testimonials section with comments from brands on why they loved working with me.
+Then testimonials from readers about how my blog has helped them.

 Setting your blogging/influencer rates

-Now this is the tricky one because everyone’s rates and standards are different, but if there’s one thing this industry really needs, is a clearer idea of what is fair.
+Now this is the tricky one because everyone’s rates and standards are different.
+But if there’s one thing this industry really needs, is a clearer idea of what is fair.
 So many bloggers are seriously undercharging, or worse still, not charging at all for their services.
-I want to make it clear here and now – if a brand is gifting you a product or experience in exchange for featuring on your blog or social media, or if they are asking for specific coverage, you have a right to ask for payment.
+I want to make it clear here and now.
+If a brand is gifting you a product or experience in exchange for featuring on your blog or social media you have a right to ask for payment.
 The question then arises – how much payment can you ask for?

-This depends on a lot of factors – how much coverage the brand are asking for, whether just words, images, social media posting, whether a link is involved.
-The brand will take into account your blog following, your social media stats, your engagement, DA and various other stats to measure your reach and influence.
-It’s important to know your worth in terms of stats – have your media kit ready to prove it – and to be ready to stick to your guns.
-A sponsored post could range anywhere from £50-500 and beyond depending on the size of your following, you could even be paid for reviews and writing articles and features for brand websites.
+This depends on a lot of factors.
+How much coverage the brand are asking for – whether just words, images, social media posting, whether a link is involved.
+The brand will take into account your blog following, your social media stats, your engagement, DA.
+As well as various other stats to measure your reach and influence.
+It’s important to know your worth in terms of stats.
+Have your media kit ready to prove it – and to be ready to stick to your guns.
+A sponsored post could range anywhere from £50-500 and beyond depending on the size of your following.
+You could even be paid for reviews and writing articles and features for brand websites.
 You could charge for social posts, links, basically anything where you are featuring a brand.

 Don’t be fooled by low-paying “PRs”

-Be aware there are a lot of dodgy “prs” or “seo outreach” workers who may contact you offering terribly low amounts in exchange for links etc – they might offer £20-30 a post.
+Be aware there are a lot of dodgy “prs” or “seo outreach” workers.
+They may contact you offering terribly low amounts in exchange for links etc – they might offer £20-30 a post.
 You have to set your own worth because there will always be someone trying to undercharge you.
 I personally refuse to work for this low an amount – why?
-Because I have to take into account the time spent writing and creating a post, the time spent on photography, the money spent on equipment, the time spent building my blog following and social media presence.
+Because I have to take into account the time spent writing and creating a post.
+The time spent on photography, the money spent on equipment.
+The time spent building my blog following and social media presence.
 That is worth something and it took a bloody lot of time and hard work.
-Working for the lowest rates going doesn’t pay my bills and it doesn’t satisfy my own mind when I know how much my work is worth.
+Working for the lowest rates going doesn’t pay my bills.
+It doesn’t satisfy my own mind when I know how much my work is worth.